Birmingham Senior Softball | Russ Arthur Senior Softball Association

 We will attempt to make up rained out games to the extent practical and given field availability.

 The jerseys for new players, and where needed by returning players, will cost $12 each.
 Players own and keep these purchased jerseys.
-We encourage everyone to pay the annual fee and jersey cost (if applicable) by check made payable to RASSA at one of the batting/fielding practices on March 24th and March 26th.
-If you prefer to pay in cash, please bring the exact amount and we will have envelopes for you to put it in with your name on the outside, as well as a cash receipt.
-The deadline for payment of season fees will be Thursday, April 9th.
+We encourage everyone to pay the annual fee and jersey cost (if applicable) by check made payable to RASSA no later than one of the batting/fielding practices scheduled for March 24th and March 26th.
+If you prefer to pay in cash, please bring the exact amount and we will have envelopes for your payment, marking your name on the outside as well as a providing a cash receipt.
 Please don’t mail any checks, cash or forms, as we are only prepared to handle payments at the field.

 All players will be required to sign a RASSA Code of Conduct and RASSA and Vestavia Hills Department of Parks and Recreation conditional release form.